 You can use whatever essential oil your budget allows.
 However, keep in mind many essential oils are not completely pure.
 They might be made with chemicals or distilled in a way that the scent won’t last as long.

 The recommendations I make for essential oils are from companies that I use and trust with products that have proven to be superior for scent.
-I especially like NOW Vanilla Essential Oil and Eden’s Garden Vanilla Essential Oil (you get free shipping on any size order when you purchase on their website).
+I especially like NOW Vanilla Essential Oil Blend and Eden’s Garden Vanilla Essential Oil.

 Do I Need to Use Vanilla Essential Oil?

 No, you don’t.
 However, it adds a nice warmth to the potpourri and blends the spicy fruit and spices together nicely.

 The scent will last a few days to a few weeks.
 It depends on whether or not the potpourri is in full sun (the sun’s rays will reduce the fragrance quickly).